Can You Trademark a Name: Everything You Need to Know

 Can a Fanciful or Arbitrary Name be Trademarked?

 Interestingly, the best names for trademarking are either "fanciful" or "arbitrary."
 The USPTO says that a fanciful trademark is best for trademarking.
-Fanciful names are made-up names and names that are not logically connected with a product or service.
+Fanciful names are made-up names.
+These names often have no link or correlation with an item or service.
 In a search of the trademark knowledge base, one would see that the title "John Smith" (linked to an enterprise) was listed as "fanciful."
 Names like Yahoo are fanciful.
 Arbitrary names are usually not made-up; however, they are also not usually logically linked to the services or products offered.
 For example, "Shell" is an example of an arbitrary title.

 How Do I Protect My Trademarked Name?